 Here’s the deal.
-Payment processes come with a price.
+Poor payment processes come with a price.
 Why are companies spending so much on payment processes?
-It’s no secret manual, paper-based payment processes present problems including errors, lost files, and delays, but these problems are also costing your business more than just a few pennies.
+It’s no secret; manual, paper-based payment processes present problems including errors, lost files, and delays, but these problems are also costing your business more than just a few pennies.

 Paying the Price of Poor Payment Processes

 In the age of FinTech trends and the thirst for efficiency, most businesses are starting to consider FinTech and automation processes.
 The problem is companies are still mixing automation with manual, paper-based payment processes to handle critical payment processes.
 Even though invoices may be stored in one portal, some companies still forward copies of invoices to the approver’s email, risking it getting lost in the process.